 You can serve green onions and shallot raw or cooked.
 They are both versatile in many cooking recipes, especially Asian recipes.
 However, there are still some minor dissimilarities in cooking usages.

-For raw green onions, they go well with soups, salads, salsas, and many meaty dishes as the garnishing.
+For all raw types of green onions, they go well with soups, salads, salsas, and many meaty dishes as the garnishing.
 You can also grill, roast, stir-fry, or saute them.
+Basically, the versatility of green onion is undoubtable.

 Raw shallot can be sliced thin and mixed in many salad dishes or dressings.
 You can also saute shallot with other ingredients to increase the flavor or as a condiment.
 Pickling shallot is also a good way, either in slices or a whole one.